Models¶

 Now here is the tricky part.
 If you wanted to have together non-duplicate records with the

-, this is not doing that.
+same email and name, this is not doing that.
 This is in fact saying unique emails and

 unique names independent of each other.